Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 A lady squats while shopping at the market. | © Vietnamdrive

 + The squat could be formed in war.
 Squatting is probably the skill of unstable lands because the sitting posture can change to standing fastest to run in the necessary cases.
-And Vietnam went through many fierce wars, which may be one of the factors creating the Asian squatting habit.
+Also, Vietnam went through many fierce wars, which may be one of the factors creating the Asian squatting habit.

 Where and when to squat and not to squat?